This Website is Committed to Ideals for Good Governance for All Texans

 Yes!
 Texas Legislators know it is a shambles!
 That is why the Legislature created Chapter 313 of the Texas Tax Code. (www.chapter313.com) This allows the "right" kind of people can get their appraisal value reduced by 84%!
 Some even higher!

-Establish elected Appraisal Boards to replace the current boards appointed by cities, counties and school districts.
+Establish elected Appraisal Board of DIrectors to replace the current boards appointed by the very taxing authorities; cities, counties and school districts.

 Audits of prior actions by appraisal districts should be reviewed for malfeasance and possible inappropriate exemptions.